threema-ch/threema-android/README.md

 ## <a name="build-variants"></a>Build Variants

-There are currently six product flavors:
+There are currently nine product flavors:

 | Flavor              | Description                                   | License Checks |
 | ------------------- | --------------------------------------------- | -------------- |